 At the age of 18, Hajar Sbihi left her native Morocco to move to Segovia, Spain, to study business management.
 However, she ended up in the world of songwriting, being responsible for hits like “Ya No Quiero Ná” by Lola Índigo, “Oye Pablo” by Danna Paola, and “Booty” by C. Tangana and Becky G. There she understood that music was more than a hobby for her.
 And she decided that ASHA would be her stage name.
-The next turn in her career came during the pandemic, in mid-2020, when she released her debut single “Bésame”.
-Other hits followed: “Opina”, “Pasaporte”, and “Fille D’Afrique”.
+The next big turn in her career took place during the pandemic, in mid-2020, when she released her debut single “Bésame”.
+Other hits followed: “Opina”, “Pasaporte” and, more recently, “Fille D’Afrique”.

 Naïka – “Guava”